GuyYar1/web_search_extension/README.md

-create a web extension that serach words on list of URLs
+create a web extension that serach words on list of URLs and save it on a file listed what were found.